Tinvention/Training-RestServerSpringTemplate/README.md

 Jmeter
 --------
-*  if the GUI is not well readable, see here https://jmeter.apache.org/usermanual/hints_and_tips.html the "22.4 JMeter with a HiDPI screen on Linux or Windows" cap. , the file to modify is jmeter.properties ( search for hidpi there are already suggested configs )
+*  if the GUI is not readable, see here https://jmeter.apache.org/usermanual/hints_and_tips.html the "22.4 JMeter with a HiDPI screen on Linux or Windows" cap. , the file to modify is jmeter.properties ( search for hidpi there are already suggested configs )